-- Applicants must be entering the 8th, 9th, or 10th grade in the fall.
+- Be entering the 8th, 9th, or 10th grade in the fall.

-- Applicants must submit a completed LIT application by May 1.
+- Submit a completed LIT application by May 1.

-- Applicants must provide one reference from an adult who is not related.
+- Provide one reference from an adult who is not related.

 - Attend all program dates.